 For each lost backlink:

-Was the linking domain itself taken down?
-Nothing to recover — focus
+- Was the linking domain itself taken down?
+Nothing to recover — focus on replacement

 Step 3: Build replacement links